okzun/docs/api-list.md

 **Filtering**

-Requests can filter the results by parameters. eg: `?filter=active&filter=name%3Dswing`
+Requests can filter the results by parameters. eg: `?filter=active&filter=name%3D+swing`

 - filter parameters can be poplated by just the field name (which tests for existance)
 - they can also have a property name, followed by an operator
+- every operator will be followed by a "+" (escaped whitespace) so that there is no confusion about the end of an operator and the beginning of the filter value

 Operators (will be url encoded)
 - "=" looks for exact match